Guandan: Leadable Set Types

-Triple: Three cards of the same number.
+Triple: "Three of a Kind", having the same number regardless of suit.

 Plate: The plate is a combination of two consecutive triples.
 For example, three 4s and a three 5s.

 Tube: The tube is three consecutive pairs.
 For example, a pair of 10s, a pair of Js and a pair of Qs.

-Full House: The full house is a triple and a pair.
+Full House: The Full House is a triple and a pair.
+When comparing two Full Houses, we consider only the triplet.

 Straight: Straight is five consecutive cards.
-A can be high or low.
+Ace can be high or low.
 For example, the lowest-ranking straight is A, 2, 3, 4, 5 and the highest-ranking 10, J, Q, K, A.